sgruggy/A-Frame-Marker-Tagger/README.md

 # A Frame Marker Tagger
 Generic helper function for tagging markers

+## Dependencies
+This framework uses AJAX, so you need to have JQuery included before this file

 ## Usage
 Simply include the `marker_tagger.js` file as a script tag at the end of your html/php file